This tutorial demonstrates how to sort by number in Excel and Google Sheets.

 Sort by Number

-To do this using the Sort feature in Excel, select the column to sort, and in the Ribbon, go to Home > Sort & Filter > Sort Smallest to Largest.
+To sort the numbers in ascending order, use the sort command in Excel.
+Select the column to sort, and in the Ribbon, go to Home > Sort & Filter > Sort Smallest to Largest.

 Filter Then Sort by Number